German engineers blast Rinsdorf bridge, set new record | DW | 06.02.2022

 The destruction of the 70-meter-tall Rinsdorf viaduct marks a new record in Germany — the tallest bridge ever to be blasted by demolition experts.

 Demolition crews used around 120 kilograms (265 pounds) of explosives on Sunday to destroy the Rinsdorf viaduct on Germany's A45 autobahn near Wilnsdorf in the state of North Rhine-Westphalia.
-The bridge was 70-meter-tall (230 feet) and had spanned 500 meters (1640 feet).
+The bridge was 70-meters-tall (230 feet) and spanned 500 meters (1,640 feet).

-The blast sets a new record in Germany, which has never blown up a bridge as high as this before.
+The blast sets a new record in Germany, which has never blown up a bridge so high before.

 The 55-year-old structure came crashing down at 11 a.m local time (10 a.m.
 GMT).
-After demolition expert Michael Michael Schneider gave the signal to detonate, a total of 16 pillars of the bridge buckled and the road surface fell to the ground.
+After demolition expert Michael Schneider gave the signal to detonate, the bridge's 16 pillars buckled and the road surface fell to the ground.

 "It was a picture-book blast," said Schneider.